Empowering Healthcare Ecosystems with Universal Standards.

 We provide enterprise-grade interoperability for organizations that the 'Big Tech' firms overlook.
 Our architecture is purpose-built for:

-• FQHCs & RHCs: Navigating the 2026 HRSA reporting requirements and the Rural Health Care Facilities Revitalization Act.
+- FQHCs & RHCs: Navigating HRSA reporting requirements, the v3→v5→v7 roadmap, and the Rural Health Care Facilities Revitalization Act.

-• Behavioral Health: Hard-coding the data segregation required for 42 CFR Part 2 compliance.
+- Behavioral Health: Hard-coding the data segregation required for 42 CFR Part 2—OCR enforcement is live and audit risk is ongoing.

-• Independent Networks: Capturing Value-Based Care bonuses through USCDI v3 data liquidity.
+- Independent Networks: Capturing Value-Based Care bonuses through USCDI v5 data liquidity and positioning for healthcare AI data pipeline readiness.

 Founder-Led Governance